benhoyt/benhoyt.github.com/writings/count-words.md

 ![Go simple - profiling results](/images/count-words-go-optimized-1400.png)
 </a>

 It was a fun exercise, and Go gives you a fair bit of low-level control (and you could go quite a lot further -- memory mapped I/O, a custom hash table, etc).
-However, programmer time is valuable, and the optimized version above is not something I'd want to test or maintain.
-It's tricky code, and there is lots of potential for off-by-one errors (I'd be surprised if there isn't some bug already).
+However, programmer time is valuable, so it's always a trade-off.
 In practice I'd probably stick with a `bufio.Scanner` with `ScanWords`, `bytes.ToLower`, and the `map[string]*int` trick.

 ## C++